History

 2 children, Chef of the Restaurant de la Poste

-6th generation, heir to the recipes & culinary joys of his father and great-grandmother.
+6th generation, heir to the recipes culinary joys of his father and great-grandmother.
 Jean-Marc was elected 1st Hope of French Gastronomy in 1988 by the magazine Le Chef.
 He is married to Mariella (née Pidala).
-He is an alumnus of :
+He is a former student of :

-Emile Jung, “Le Crocodile” in Strasbourg, 2 Michelin stars
+Emile Jung, “Le Crocodile”, Strasbourg, France, 2 Michelin macaroons

-Hans Stucki, “Le Bruderholz” in Basel, Switzerland, 2 Michelin stars
+Hans Stucki, “Le Bruderholz”, Basel, Switzerland, 2 Michelin macaroons

 2 children, Master pastry chef-chocolatier-glacier

-Twice finalist in the Best Worker of France competition.
+Twice finalist in the Meilleur Ouvrier de France competition.
 He is married to Martine Bader.
 He has built a solid reputation as a Master Pastry Chef, Chocolate and Ice Cream maker, his establishment is located next to the restaurant.

 1st MICHELIN STAR – in 1990